 2. commands justice and charity in the care of earthly goods and the fruits of men’s labour.

 2460.
 What does the seventh commandment require for the sake of the common good?
-(CCC 2401) For the sake of the common good, the seventh commandment requires respect for:
+(CCC 2401)

 1. the universal destination of goods